GoogleCloudPlatform/cloud-foundation-fabric/blueprints/secops/bindplane-gke/README.md

 copy it to `terraform.tfvars` and edit the latter.
 See the variables documentation below.

+> **Warning**
+>
+> BindPlane secrets (such as license and admin password) specified as variables within this Terraform configuration will be stored in plain text within the Terraform state file.

 #### Step 3: Prepare the providers in the root module

 Setup terraform providers in the root module to deal with kubernetes resources as follows: